 Minimum Maximum

 BSc (Standard Route) Three years Six years

-BSc (Graduate Entry Route) Two years Six years
+BSc (Graduate Entry Route) Two and a half years Six years

-^{}This period may vary if recognition of prior learning is permitted.
+\This period may vary if recognition of prior learning is permitted.

 Study materials are made available after registration and on payment of the applicable fee.